RayLuxembourg/estruct/README.md

 # EStruct

-estruct traverses javascript projects and maps all the dependencies and relationships to a JSON. the output can be used to build network visualizations of the project and document the architecture.
+EStruct traverses javascript projects and maps all the dependencies and relationships to a JSON.
+The output can be used to build network visualizations of the project and document the architecture.

 ---